Energy Code Training

 Energy Codes in Colorado

-More than 2.5 million Coloradans, or 44% of the state's population, live in a jurisdiction with the newest and most efficient energy code—the 2018 IECC.
-About 44 jurisdictions have adopted it so far, with another 21 in the process or under consideration.
-Nearly 4.9 million Coloradans, or 84% of the state's population, live in one of the 134 jurisdictions that have adopted a high-efficiency energy code—the 2018, 2015, or 2012 IECC.
-For more information, see a list of Colorado Building and Energy Codes by Jurisdiction.
-If you notice an error in this list or would like to notify the Colorado Energy Office of an update to your jurisdiction's codes, please email email@example.com.
+CEO has compiled a list of Colorado Building and Energy Codes by Jurisdiction.
+More than 2.6 million Coloradans, or 46% of the state's population, live in a jurisdiction with the newest and most efficient energy code—the 2018 IECC.
+Nearly 60 jurisdictions have adopted it so far, with many more in the process or under consideration.
+More than 4.9 million Coloradans, or 85% of the state's population, live in one of the 154 jurisdictions that have adopted a high-efficiency energy code—the 2018, 2015, or 2012 IECC.
+If you notice an error in codes by jurisdiction list or would like to notify the Colorado Energy Office of an update to your jurisdiction's codes, please email email@example.com.
 You can access additional code resources here.

 CEO recommends that jurisdictions update their building codes on a regular cycle, typically every three years, which is how often the International Code Council updates its model codes.
 Incremental changes are much more manageable to adopt when codes are updated on a regular cycle as opposed to skipping several editions of the code.
 Failing to update building codes regularly can be challenging since there aren’t resources that compare much older codes to newer ones and changes add up when codes are updated more than a decade apart.